1474 words | 3 Pages

 In The Plague itself, Albert Camus uses the concept of a plague to allegorically represent the wartime occupation of France during World War II and symbolize the absurdity of nature.
 The coastal town of Oran, located in Northern Africa, is burdened by this unstoppable pestilence...

-The last two paragraphs of The Plague emphasize Camus’ belief that even during a crisis, humans must always fight against death even if that battle will be a constant struggle without victory.
-Rieux deems the stubborn and communal fight of man against death as the...
+Introduction The last two paragraphs of Albert Camus’ novel The Plague emphasize his belief that even during a crisis, humans must always fight against death, even if that battle will be a constant struggle without victory.
+This essay explores the nuances of this belief as...

 There are many reasons why the tale of “The Myth of Sisyphus” is important to Albert Camus, for one, it is an allegory for what it means to be human.
 Camus expertly dissects Sisyphus’ existence and relates it to three final consequences of human life...